Skip to content

 The final dataset has 4 parts:

-The PDF linked below was produced in 2012 to accompany the Trisomy 21 (Down's Syndrome) charts.
+The PDF linked below was produced in 2012 to accompany the Down Syndrome charts.
 In due course, we will update and reformat the text and adapt the presentation for the API version of the charts.
-Note that the trisomy 21 AAP (USA) reference is also supported.
+Note that the Down Syndrome AAP (USA) reference is also supported.

 Centile Terminology